bustavo/carelink_notificator/README.md

 — Edit the following variables:

 ```
-raspberry_time = Time.now - 21600 # My Raspberry time was off by a couple of hours so I had to manually adjust the time by substracting seconds
+raspberry_time = Time.now - 21600                     # Time.now +/- OFFSET_IN_SECONDS // If your Raspberry Pi time is correct, just leave Time.now
-decoding_carelink_path = "/home/pi/decoding-carelink" # Define the path where decoding-carelink was cloned
+decoding_carelink_path = "/home/pi/decoding-carelink" # Path to Ben West's decoding-carelink repository on your Raspberry Pi

-pumpl_serial = "123456" # Your Medtronic serial number ( only the numbers )
+pumpl_serial = "123456"                               # Your pump's serial number
-lo_bg_limit = 75 # Set your low BG level for alerts
+lo_bg_limit = 75                                      # Below or equal to this BG level, the message will be sent with important priority
-hi_gb_limit = 160 # Set your high BG level for alerts
+hi_gb_limit = 280                                     # Above or equal to this BG level, the message will be sent iwth important priority

+upward_trend_count = 4                                # How many consecutive upward measurements to consider before sending an alarm
+downward_trend_count = 4                              # How many consecutive downward measurements to consider before sending an alarm
+trend_units_difference = 15                           # How much difference ( in blood glucose ) should there be from the initial step measurement to the last step measurement before sending an alarm

-pushover_app_key = "YOUR_APP_KEY" # You can get one on your Pushover account
+pushover_app_key = "YOUR_APP_KEY"                     # Set one up on your Pushover account
-pushover_client_key = "YOUR_CLIENT_KEY" # You can get this on your Pushover account
+pushover_client_key = "YOUR_CLIENT_KEY"               # Get it on your Pushover account
 ```

 — Do a test run: